rmoazed/Brain-Hemorrhage-Segmentation-App/README.md

 ## Methodology - Segmentation

 For the segmentation leg of this project, first polygon annotations were parsed from the dataset CSV files.
 The coordinates were converted into binary masks using OpenCV, and multi-view image inputs (stacked channels) were constructed, too.
 From there, a TensorFlow pipeline was built and a U-Net model was configured, and the model was then trained for segmentation and the task of predicting binary masks.
 After multiple iterations of the U-Net model were deployed, ResU-Net with residual connections rather than standard convolution layers was also implemented in an attempt to improve model accuracy.
 Model accuracy was evaluated using Dice coefficient and IoU.
+A third iteration of modeling included using ROI cropping on the ResU-Net model to address class imbalance in terms of non-hemorrhage matter pixels and hemorrhage pixels (minority class).
+This allowed the narrowing down of input images to more relevant regions, still containing anatomical context for hemorrhages but also reducing background and healthy brain tissue pixels such that hemorrhages took up a larger percentage of the image.

 ## Methodology - Classification